 - Cosmetic and personal care – Many high-end cosmetics are now packaged in flat pouches where better protection can be provided with barrier, multilayer constructions.

 - Food and snacks – Flat pouches have made the production of prepackaged snacks and lunches for children safer and more convenient.
 Instead of portioning and re-packing in zippered polyethylene bags at home, flat pouches are pre-packaged within a larger package for ease to grab and go into lunch boxes or for the next soccer practice.

-Differences between Flat Pouches and Stand-up Pouches
+Differences between Custom Flat Pouches and Stand-up Pouches

-The most obvious difference between flat and stand-up pouches is its positioning in the retail environment – stand-up pouches sit vertically while flat pouches lie horizontally.
+The most obvious difference between custom flat pouches and stand-up pouches is its positioning in the retail environment – stand-up pouches sit vertically while flat pouches lie horizontally.
 The print capabilities, material composition, weight and protective properties are identical; only the presentation and convenience features may vary.
 Flat pouches are an excellent vehicle for “overpacking”, putting a number of smaller packages within a larger package and in applications where space savings is a top priority.
 Flat pouches are not as effective as stand-up pouches as “billboards” for eye-catching graphics because they typically are lying flat so only the graphics on the front are seen when the consumer walks by.
 However, if your product lends itself to being hung on a peg board at the retail point of sale, a top-centered hang hole can easily be added to a flat bag so the bag presents vertically to optimize the impact of the graphics on the front.